PaulyPlumber/Garageopen/README.md

 # Garageopen
-ESP8266 use to toggle open/close varify and notify of current state, maybe tempurature also. or if the car is in garage?
+ESP8266 use to toggle open/close varify and notify of current state, maybe temperature also. or if the car is in garage?